 - Extensive retinal detachment and/or macular involvement

-Opthalmoscopic findings: A freshly detached retina has a grey color instead of the normal pink color.
+Opthalmoscopic findings: A freshly detached retina has a grey color instead of the normal pink color and may appear crinkled.

 - Rhegmatogenous retinal detachment

 - Non-rhegmatogenous retinal detachment: No retinal tear is observed.